Adapt or Fail by Michael J. Nick

 Read More...

-I was chatting with a team member of a consulting firm who said that because his organization focused on innovation, it was absolutely necessary to clearly articulate his ideas.
+I was chatting with a team member of a consulting firm who said that because his organisation focused on innovation, it was necessary to articulate his ideas clearly.
 His problem: he often found himself struggling when approached in the hall by the head of another department or a senior executive.
 For him, it is much easier to speak in front of a large group than to master the “water cooler” vignette.
 He felt that larger venues allowed time for preparation and added that, “The impromptu meetings really catch you off guard.”

 Read More...